trondweiseth/Nessus_report_downloader_PowerShell/README.md

 A short script to bulk download nessus report(s) and parse through them with PowerShell.
 Remember to generate an API key for the user that is going to be used for this task if not already done.
 PS!
-Do not generate new keys without checking if it's already in pwrepo.
+Do not generate new keys in a production enviroment without checking if keys already exist and being used.
 If you generate new keys, any existing API key will be overwritten and rendered useless for anyone using them.

 # Examples